mariahcoleno/ImageAnnotationToolV2/image_annotator/README.md

 ## Image Annotation and Classification Tool
 This tool annotates and classifies images (e.g., cats/dogs) using a Tkinter-based GUI.

-### Overview
+### Features
-- Labels 100 images (50 cats, 50 dogs) using a Tkinter-based GUI with 300x300 resizing.
+- Label 100 images (50 cats, 50 dogs) with 300X300 resizing using a Tkinter-based GUI.
-- Trains a CNN on 64x64 images, reporting training, validation, and test accuracies.
+- Train a CNN on 64x64 images, reporting training, validation, and test accuracies.
-- Built with Python, Tkinter, Pillow, SQLite (with PRAGMA foreign_keys, ON DELETE CASCADE), PyTorch, and Scikit-learn.

 ### Screenshots
 ![Cat Image GUI](screenshots/gui_image_loaded.png)